oktavianiszamocka/mentoringApp-backend/README.md

-# mentoringApp-backend
+# Mentoring app - backend
-backend part of mentoring app
+Following app is API project for the frontend app written in React